- For Individuals

 Upon completion of this program, you will earn four days towards a Certificate with select alumni and tuition benefits.
 Learn more.

-Deal Camp takes place over four days.
+Deal Camp takes place over four days (Thursday through Sunday) at a top-rated oceanfront conference center in Montauk, New York.
 The first day focuses on the basics of the industry, designed specifically for professionals.
 Participants will sharpen their skills on deal-making, LBO modeling, and putting the skills to work in a case study.
 Topics covered include overview of deal mechanics, basics of the industry.

 During days two, three and four, participants are joined by a select group of current MBA students looking to enter the private equity industry.
 Industry experts and esteemed Columbia Business School finance faculty will lead discussions and case studies that will provide not only an introductory foundation for understanding the industry, but also for developing insight into the challenges facing the industry in the years ahead.
 Participants will be exposed to all aspects of the private equity life cycle- fundraising, deal sourcing, transaction execution, management of the firm and ultimate exit.